Our Initial Focus: Racial Education for White Evangelicals

-Racial Education for White Evangelicals (ReWe) equips White evangelicals to reflect and learn within their own community so they can more effectively participate in Christ’s reconciling work (Eph.
+Racial Education for White Evangelicals (ReWe) equips White evangelicals to reflect and learn within their own community so we can more effectively participate in Christ’s reconciling work (Eph.
 2:11-21) across racial lines.
 Because each ministry is on a different journey toward biblical reconciliation based on their context and goals, we work with them to create a customized road map for learning and action.
 With the guidance and accountability of people of color, we provide tools, resources, and ongoing support for genuine growth:

 Educate: ReWe helps ministries develop their biblical understanding and practice of racial reconciliation as part of God's work to transform individuals, communities, and social systems.

 Coach: ReWe provides support, resources, and accountability to help churches meet their race-related goals.
 Groups examine who they are, the community in which they serve, their understanding of racism, their capacity for engagement, and their desired outcomes.

-Convene: ReWe facilitates group conversations within and between communities that model authentic listening and dialogue for changes in heart, perspective, and action.
+Convene: ReWe facilitates gatherings within and between communities that model authentic listening and dialogue for changes in heart, perspective, and action.

 Connect: ReWe nurtures relationships between leaders and ministries to create spaces for learning and collaboration.

 Options for Learning with Us

 Church & Ministry Partnerships: As a group, receive services that focus on your unique ministry context and how your ministry can move forward in community.